girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 8/Using built-in Fetch API.md

 ## What is Built-in Fetch API ?

 The Built-in Fetch API is a modern interface that sends **HTTP Requests** from React(web browsers) to the background(servers).
 The fetch()method of **javascript**, having a global scope is way simpler and cleaner than the other methods of handling APIs.
-It intructs the browser to send a request to the specified URL in an asynchronous fashion.
+It instructs the browser to send a request to the specified URL in an asynchronous fashion.

 - **Sending Requests**: